Winter is a magical season in Finland and when it comes to finding fun experiences, you won’t be disappointed.

 Although fully clothed you are wearing a full survival dry suit.

 This gives you a little more buoyancy along with the life vest so that you become the “raft”.
 Shooting the rapids either solo or teamed up with others is truly invigorating and adrenaline-inducing experience.
-You can read about my experience in Finland Winter Madness.

 8. Aurora hunting